 Each of the study areas within the Towamba River catchment contain at least one significant bridge and / or crossing.
-Each of the bridges was surveyed by a registered surveyor as part of this study.
-One additional culvert is included in the modelling, this culvert is located on Stockyard Creek (at Big Jack Mountain Road).
+Each of the bridges (except the New Buildings Bridge) were surveyed by a registered surveyor as part of this study.
 The design details for this culvert were provided by Council.
-The design details for the New Buildings bridge were provided by RMS.
+The design details for the New Buildings bridge were provided by TfNSW.
+One culvert is also included in the modelling, this culvert is located on Stockyard Creek (at Big Jack Mountain Road).